lucasdavila/email-api/README.md

 # Features:

 * It stores the prospect email.
-* It stores any additional data in a JSON.
+* It stores any additional data.
 * It can categorize prospects by a list name.
 * It sends automated email to the prospect.